Sunday, February 28, 2016

 Laberinto de pasiones / Labyrinth of Passion

 Pedro Almodóvar: Laberinto de pasiones / Labyrinth of Passion (ES 1982).
 Cecilia Roth as Sexilia, exchanging a look with Riza Niro (offscreen) which will change the lives of both hypersexuals forever.
-Please click to enlarge.
+Please click on the photo to enlarge it.

 Intohimon labyrintti / Passionens labyrint / Le Labyrinthe des passions / Labyrinth der Leidenschaften.